NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Sensible Heat Ratio Function of Flow Fraction Curve Name

 The name of a quadratic or cubic normalized curve (Ref: Performance Curves) that parameterizes the variation of the sensible heat ratio (SHR) as a function of the ratio of actual air flow rate across the cooling coil to the rated air flow rate (i.e., fraction of full load flow).
 The output of this curve is multiplied by the rated SHR and the SHR modifier curve (function of temperature) to give the SHR at the specific temperature and air flow conditions at which the cooling coil is operating.
 This curve is normalized to a value of 1.0 when the actual air flow rate equals the rated air flow rate.
 This input field is optional.

+#### Field: Zone Name for Condenser Placement

+This input field is name of a conditioned or unconditioned zone where the secondary coil (condenser) of DX system or a heat pump is to be placed.
+This is an optional input field specified only when user desires to reject the condenser heat into a zone.
+The heat rejected is modeled as sensible internal gain of a secondary zone.

 Following is an example input for a Coil:Cooling:DX:SingleSpeed coil.